When was the last time you took a good, hard look at your student loans? If it’s been a while, now is the time.

 - Important note: If you took out loans before 2007, your payments are capped at 15% — and you must pay on time for 25 years to have your loans forgiven.

 - Loan forgiveness: In addition to repayment options, there are also ways to have your student loans forgiven.
 Public service employees can qualify for full loan forgiveness after making 10 years of monthly payments on their federal student loans.
-Get more details to see if you qualify.

 There are also other options like deferment and forbearance, which allow borrowers to postpone their payments — typically for a year or so.